 Assisted a fast-growning, mid-sized government contractor in successfully achieving CMMI Maturity Level 2 and 3 for the CMMI development constellation version 1.3; participation included developing processes and procedures, developing multiple ASP.NET MVC pilot projects, and participating in CMMI appraisal team.

-Architected and, with a small team, developed an agent-based, ontology-driven decision support tool for naval battle scenarios; architecture included the planned integration of an artificial intelligence algorithm.
+Architected and, with a small team, developed an agent-based, ontology-driven decision support tool for evolutionary algorithm

 A Model-based Approach to Testing Stateful Web Applications